Early cricket in Denbighshire

 Denbighshire enjoyed a torrid time in the Minor County Championship and met with little success and after a couple of seasons of regular defeats, they withdrew in 1932.
 A return was made in 1933 but after three more years of regular defeats, they withdrew from the Minor County competition for a second and final time.

 Wilf Wooller – seen below sat on the extreme right with his father (second left) and brothers Roy, Jack and Gordon – is undoubtedly the most famous cricketer to have played for Denbighshire during their days in the Minor County Championship during the early 1930s.
 The all-rounder – who subsequently went on to play for, and captain, Glamorgan – made his debut for the Minor County whilst still a pupil at Rydal School.
-His brothers also played with distinction for the Denbighshire side.
+His brothers also played with distinction for the Denbighshire side – in one of their games, fittingly staged at Rydal, all four Wooller boys appeared for Denbighshire .

 Wilf Wooller was just one of the pupils at Rydal School to play for Denbighshire during their days as a Minor County.
 Cricket had been played at the famous North Wales school for many years, and excellent facilities existed at New Field.
-Indeed, in 1931 the Rydal School ground hosted the match between the Minor Counties and the touring South Africans, much to the delight of the school’s staff and the representatives of Denbighshire CCC.
+Indeed, in 1929 the Rydal School ground hosted the match between Wales and the touring South Africans, much to the delight of the school’s staff and the representatives of Denbighshire CCC.